openmpf/openmpf-components/python/AzureTranslation/README.md

 - `SENTENCE_MODEL_CPU_ONLY`: If set to TRUE, only use CPU resources for the sentence detection model.
 If set to FALSE, allow sentence model to also use GPU resources.
   For most runs using spaCy `xx_sent_ud_sm` or `wtp-bert-mini` models, GPU resources are not required.
-If using more advanced WtP models (i.e. `wtp-canine-s-12l`), it is recommended to set `SENTENCE_MODEL_CPU_ONLY=FALSE` as such models can use up to to ~3.5 GB of GPU memory.
+If using more advanced WtP models like `wtp-canine-s-12l`, it is recommended to set `SENTENCE_MODEL_CPU_ONLY=FALSE` to improve performance.
+  That model can use up to ~3.5 GB of GPU memory.

+  Please note, to enable this option, you must also rebuild the Docker container with the following change: Within the Dockerfile, set `ARG ADD_GPU_SUPPORT=true`.

 - `SENTENCE_MODEL_WTP_DEFAULT_ADAPTOR_LANGUAGE`: More advanced WTP models will require a target language.
 This property sets the default language to use for